c0rdXy/POC/CVE/PublicCMS_XSS_01.md

 ## Vulnerability Description:

-PublicCMS V4.0.202406.f was discovered to contain a cross-site scripting (XSS) vulnerability via a crafted script to the Category Managment feature
+PublicCMS V4.0.202406.f was discovered to contain a cross-site scripting (XSS) vulnerability via a crafted script to the Category Managment feature.

 ## Vulnerability hazards